chrisemezue/edemede.github.io/README.md

 [Start typing with Edemede!](https://chrisemezue.github.io/edemede.github.io/)
 # Features
 * Sleek design
-* Integration with PC Keyboard
-While typing with your PC keyboard, you can press:
+* Integration with PC Keyboard: while typing with your PC keyboard, you can press:
-    * Shift + a to toggle between a,a,a
+    * Shift + a to toggle between &#7841,&#224,&#225
     * Shift + e to toggle between a,a,a
     * Shift + i to toggle between a,a,a
     * Shift + o to toggle between a,a,a